ljongkind/cripchorder/README.md

 # One-Handed Bluetooth Chording Keyboard

 ## Goal
-To build a compact, lightweight, wireless keyboard with 7–9 keys, optimized for one-handed use with chording.
+To build and program a compact, lightweight, wireless keyboard with 8 keys, optimized for one-handed use with chording.
 Designed for use with iPhone via Bluetooth HID.
 Based on the Nice!Nano v2 and ZMK firmware.

 ## Hardware (components + budget)